 Regardless of the career you decide to pursue, earning a high school diploma should be considered the initial step.
 With careers in the healthcare industry, this is particularly true.
 You can find jobs in the field that may be secured without a high school education, but they typically have very little room for advancement.

 Step 2: Locate a program accredited by CODA and register for classes

 The next step in becoming a certified dental assistant is to sign-up for classes that are accredited by the Commission on Dental Accreditation (CODA).
-Dental assisting schools around the country are governed by the CODA, who works to standardize education in the industry around the nation.
+Dental assisting schools in Rhode Island and around the country are governed by the CODA, who works to standardize education in the industry around the nation.
 It is simply essential that you complete a RI training program accredited by the CODA, since only those students who are graduates of an approved training course in RI is eligible to sit for one of the national certification exams.

 CODA Approved Dental Assistant Courses in Rhode Island

 Dental Assisting – Community College of Rhode Island

 Last Accreditation Visit: 2011

 Step 3: Graduate from the Rhode Island program and any required internship hours

 Completing the accredited program you decided on in the preceding step is your next order of business.
 The academic section can often be finished in twelve months or less, but completing the necessary internship hours (sometimes referred to as an “externship”) at a dental office can occasionally take more time.